cgroza/GraffiTE/README.md

 ## L1 5' inversion

-SV detected by GraffiTE and corresponding to non-canonical TPRT (Twin Priming Reverse Transcription), such as Twin Priming (see [here](https://genome.cshlp.org/content/11/12/2059.long) and [here](https://mobilednajournal.biomedcentral.com/articles/10.1186/1759-8753-1-7)) may be skipped by the TSD script because it artificially creates 2 hits instead of one for a single TE insert.
+SV detected by GraffiTE and corresponding to non-canonical TPRT (Target Primed Reverse Transcription), such as Twin Priming (see [here](https://genome.cshlp.org/content/11/12/2059.long) and [here](https://mobilednajournal.biomedcentral.com/articles/10.1186/1759-8753-1-7)) may be skipped by the TSD script because it artificially creates 2 hits instead of one for a single TE insert.

 ![](https://i.imgur.com/YfukCpL.png)